Friday 16 March 2018

 - Time to spend in the science fair

 - An optional tour of the University, with chance to see exciting laboratories and equipment

 In total the visit will last for 2 hours.

 In order to get as many students as possible to come and enjoy the science fair we will split the day into time slots.
 When you book your places please select the time slot you would prefer.
 We will try to accommodate your preferred time, but they will be allocated on a first come first served basis.

 Apply for your free transport

 In the past we have offered free transport for schools to come to the University of Bath for the Schools Fair.
-This year we have a very limited budget, we are trying to source extra funding, which means we can only support a very limited number of schools to attend the Schools Science Fair on 17 March 2017.
+This year we have a very limited budget, we are trying to source extra funding, which means we can only support a very limited number of schools to attend the Schools Science Fair.
 Priority will be given to schools who have a high number of students who meet our widening participation criteria:

 - High numbers of students on free school meals (above 10%)